Car bomb explodes in Libya's Benghazi killing two U.N. staff: medics

 UNSMIL will be responsible for monitoring any violations, the Tripoli government said.

-Reporting by Ayman al-Warfalli and Ulf Laessing; Writing by Ulf Laessing; editing by John Stonestreet and Kirsten Donovan
+Reporting by Ayman al-Warfalli, Ahmed Tolba and Ulf Laessing; Writing by Ulf Laessing; editing by John Stonestreet and Kirsten Donovan